Now that you have created and configured your new account, you are ready to e-file!

 Review & Submit

-1. If you are Filing for an Attorney select them from the menu or click the Add Attorney link.
+1. Choose Attorney / Filer – If you are Filing for an Attorney select them from the menu or click the Add Attorney link.

-3. If your court has the option to leave the clerk a memo, enter any sort of note here in the Note to Clerk box.
+4. Note to Clerk – If your court has the option to leave the clerk a memo, you may enter any sort of note here of up to 500 characters in length.

 Submit Your Filing